jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-5.md

 “On screen.”
 Janeway ordered.

 The viewscreen switched from the black formless void to an alien man sitting on the bridge of his vessel.
-His skin was dark grey and his black hair was slicked back in a military-esque fashion.
+His skin was dark grey and his black hair was slicked back in military-esque fashion.
 He had ridges along the sides of his neck that stretched down to his shoulders.
 But what really caught Janeway’s attention was the spoon-shaped impression on the center of his forehead.
 Janeway instantly recognized him as one of the species that originated from the Alpha Quadrant, on the other side of the galaxy.

 “You’re Cardassian.”
 Janeway uttered, shocked.